Why Are My Solar Lights Not Working

-3. Not Enough Direct Sunlight
+3. You Solar Lights Aren’t Getting Enough Direct Sunlight

-Needless to say, solar lights need sunlight to operate and one of the main reasons why your solar light is not working is because it receives less than sufficient sunlight.
+Needless to say, solar lights need sunlight to operate and one of the main reasons why your light is not working is because it receives less than sufficient sunlight.

 If your solar lights aren’t getting enough sunlight, then it won’t be able to fully charge the batteries and as a result, your lights will stop working.

-Solution 1: Place your Solar Lights in a Sunny Spot
+1. Place your Solar Lights in a Sunny Spot

 Make sure there are no large trees or buildings around your solar light, as they will cast shade preventing your solar panels from receiving sufficient sunlight.

-Solution 2: Adjust your Solar Panel’s Angle
+2. Adjust your Solar Panel’s Angle

 Many don’t know this trick, but in fact, your solar panel’s angle is very important.

-What is the best angle for solar lights?
+So what is the best angle for solar lights?

-Solution 3: West is the Way to Go
+3. West is the Way to Go

 Why should your solar light’s panel face west?